To Learn.

 To Advance.

-The Air Cadet League has many volunteers who operate the Squadron Sponsoring Committee, help with fundraising, and support many program activities throughout the year.
-Many of our volunteers are parents of the Cadets and enjoy some of the same rewarding and positive experiences of the programs that their children do.
+The Air Cadet League of Canada is supported by dedicated volunteers who form the Squadron Sponsoring Committee.
+These volunteers assist with fundraising, administration, and support to squadron activities throughout the year.
+Many are parents or guardians of current cadets and find that volunteering allows them to share in the same positive and rewarding experiences as their children.

 Screening Information